Social Media Analytics: Measuring Success and Refining Your Strategy

 1. Sprout Social

-Sprout Social is a social media management tool that helps with scheduling, engaging, and publishing social media posts.
-It has an analytics dashboard that shows your paid and organic posts to help decide the best time for publishing content.
+Sprout Social is a social media management tool that helps schedule, engage with, and publish social media posts.
+Its analytics dashboard shows your paid and organic posts, helping you decide when to publish content.

-Additionally, with Sprout Social, you can measure the success of your social media efforts through its social media analytic tool.
+Additionally, with Sprout Social, you can measure the success of your social media efforts using its analytics tool.
 You can also make use of its listening tool to conduct sentiment analysis.

 Pricing